inouemoby/pygame_gui_sdl2/README.md

 renderer.present()
 ```
 which should display the content.
 Note that no parameters should be passed into `draw_ui()`, and `time_delta` should in second.

+## Additional information

+This version is primarily built based on the following approach:

+A `TextureLayer` object is created, with a corresponding parameter called `target`.
+If true, it will additionally create four layers: `background_texture_layer`, `text_texture_layer`, `text_shadow_texture_layer`, and `top_texture_layer`.
+Each layer can be considered as a separate layer, and the order of layers is background, image, text_shadow, text, top, and effect.
+Each layer will be rendered to `father_texture` first and then finally rendered from `father_texture` to the window.

+In order to facilitate texture rendering, many methods for directly manipulating textures are retained in `utility` and `TextureLayer`, such as copying, rotating, etc., all of which can be called directly.
+At the same time, in `TextureLayer.render_to_target`, similar content to `Surface.fill` is implemented, which changes the alpha of the corresponding rendered pixels.
+However, note that `render_to_target` is not an in-place method, which means the passed-in texture will not be directly rendered.
+Instead, a new texture will be created internally and returned, so the returned value needs to be used to render the new texture when calling the method.

 ## How to upgrade to the latest version
 ### Currently not supported